-It is true that developers are turning increasingly to incremental development and evolutionary design, as Brooks suggested, and a lot of accidental complexity that was caused by low-level programming languages has disappeared, but unfortunately the industry overshot the target and now accidental complexity is caused by ever more elaborate frameworks and products that over-abstract problems, causing development teams again to wrangle with complexity that has nothing to do with the actual business problem.
+Developers are turning to iterative development and evolutionary design, as Brooks suggested, and a lot of accidental complexity that was caused by low-level programming languages has disappeared.
+Unfortunately, though, the industry overshot the target and now accidental complexity is caused by ever more elaborate frameworks and products that over-abstract problems, causing development teams again to wrangle with complexity that has nothing to do with the actual business problem.
 As a consequence I have become interested in simple architectures and in software visualisation as a way of exposing accidental complexity.

 How did it all begin?

-In 1990 I started Uni where we learned Scheme using the legendary SICP book.
+In 1990 I started Uni where we learned the Scheme programming language using the legendary SICP book.
 It was a bit different at first but in retrospect I think it was a great way to understand fundamental concepts, and to realise that programming should be enjoyable, which is something that is often forgotten.
 Of course, we also got accounts on Unix machines, the lunchbox Sun IPX for example, and we were connected to the Internet!
-Not that we could surf, the Web hadn't been invented yet…
+Not that we could surf, the Web hadn't been invented yet.

 A year later I got a student job at a company that wrote software for NeXT computers running NeXTSTEP and at that point I knew I didn't want a beige lunchbox but a black pizza-box!
 It was UNIX, it was fast, had a great user interface and futuristic applications.
-Check out this screenshot of NeXTSTEP in 1994 and note the emulator window in the background running the then current version of Windows.
+Check out the screenshot of NeXTSTEP in 1994 and note the emulator window in the background running the then current version of Windows.
 However, the best of it all was the development environment: It was all object-oriented and late binding with a great UI toolkit, which in my opinion was so much better than most of what came later; and this decidedly includes Win32 and Swing.
 Interestingly, the architecture of the NeXTSTEP UI kit has not really changed in almost 30 years and now forms the basis for all new Mac applications.